How are production employees used in manufacturing and mechanical engineering?

 What are the tasks of production employees in manufacturing and mechanical engineering in detail?

-- Sorting parts, materials and raw materials
+- Sorting parts, materials, and raw goods

-- Preparing the parts for dispatch, including packaging
+- Preparing components for dispatch, including packaging

 What does a machine and plant operator do?